noveoko/automatemyboringjob/ShellCommands.md

 # Search for files by contents

-## Search for all files recursively, case-insensitive containing the string Miraszewski
+## Search for all files recursively, case-insensitive, with location line number > containing the string Miraszewski
-grep "Miraszewski" -ri .
+grep "Miraszewski" -rin .